worflor/woflo-petsplus-mod/README.md

 7. **Cursed One** — a beautiful bad omen that turns fear into leverage.
 When you’re hurting, it rattles nearby foes and lets a payback swing restore you.

-8. **Eepy Eeper** — cozy magic that rewards slowing down.
+8. **Eepy Eeper** — a cozy buddy that rewards slowing down.
 Let it rest and a quiet healing bubble blooms around you.

 9. **Eclipsed** — void-kissed mischief that paints targets for ruin.
 It brands enemies, gives sudden speed bursts, and sends out pings that reveal nearby lurkers.